Is Algo Trading Legal in India?

 SEBI's Green Light

 Currently, algo trading is legal in India.
-The Securities & Exchange Board of India (SEBI) has introduced regulations and guidelines to govern algorithmic trading activities in our country.
-The market regulator issued a comprehensive framework for algo trading in 2012, known as the "Framework for Algorithmic Trading and Co-location”.
-Initially, only large institutions (banks, investment firms, etc.) were allowed to use algo trading, but by 2016, retail traders were also allowed to participate.
+The Securities & Exchange Board of India (SEBI) has introduced regulations and guidelines to govern algorithmic trading activities in our country, but only for large institutions (brokerage firms, banks, investment firms, etc.)!
+Let us explain...

 Who Can Use Algo Trading Platforms in India?

 Institutional investors have more freedom to develop and deploy their own algorithms, often through specialised software.
-On the other hand, retail investors in India typically rely on pre-built algorithms offered by brokers.
-These pre-built options come with limitations and may not cater to complex trading strategies.
+On the other hand, retail investors in India typically rely on pre-built algorithms (mostly offered by brokers).
+Algo trading platforms allow you to test and execute trading strategies in the live market at lightning-fast speeds.
+However, some of these platforms have limitations and do not handle complex trading strategies.

 The Future of Algo Trading in India